animaviridis/traffic-management/README.md

 based on planning (PDDL) and utility-driven search algorithm (see the task specifications file: '*assessment_CS5060_ASMNT_C_2019_2020.pdf*').

+## Installation and running
+## Installation
+To install the program, please run the *setup.py* script:

+*python setup.py install*

+### Special dependencies
+The package requires package *PyDDL* to be installed.
+It can be found at: https://github.com/garydoranjr/pyddl.

+It can be installed by executing the following command:

+*pip install -e git+https://github.com/garydoranjr/pyddl.git#egg=pyddl*

+Detailed/alternative installation instructions are available at the project home page.

+### Execution
+The main planner script is: '*traffic_management/traffic_planner/traffic_lights_system.py*' After navigating to the '*traffic_management/traffic_planner/*' directory, it can be executed by:

+*python traffic_lights_system.py*

+To learn about the available options to adjust the planning problem, type:

+*python traffic_lights_system.py --help*

 ##  Disclaimer
-Code in package *custom_pyddl* is a customised version of Python package *pyddl*, which can be found at: https://github.com/garydoranjr/pyddl.
+Code in package *custom_pyddl* is a customised version of *PyDDL*.

 The aforementioned customisation includes:
 - **for PDDL-like domain and problem definition:**